saltstack/salt-bootstrap/README.rst

 Bootstrap
 =========

-If you're looking for the *one-liner* to install salt, please scroll to the bottom and use the instructions for `Installing via an Insecure One-Liner`_.
+If you're looking for the *one-liner* to install Salt, please scroll to the bottom and use the instructions for `Installing via an Insecure One-Liner`_.

 .. note::